How to display a WooCommerce delivery date (Including holidays)

 As we explored above, displaying a WooCommerce delivery date is important because your shoppers want to know when they can expect to receive their items.

-If shoppers aren’t sure, there’s a non-trivial chance they might just abandon their shopping carts and go buy from somewhere else that does display estimated delivery times, to be on the safe side.
+If shoppers aren’t sure, there’s a non-trivial chance they might just abandon their shopping carts right at checkout and go buy from somewhere else that does display estimated delivery times, to be on the safe side.

-Here’s the percentage of consumers who would abandon their cart because there’s no estimated delivery date by region:
+Here’s the percentage of consumers who would abandon their cart at checkout because there’s no estimated order delivery date by region:

 - Europe — 19%